ChromeUniverse/Tank-Battle/docs/websockets-docs.md

 _WIP_

 Stores metadata about rooms.
+This information is used to determine if a given room is in a _pre-match_, _match running_ or _post-match_ state.

-An object with room names as keys and _room status objects_ as values.
+The metadata is stored in an object with room names as keys and _room status objects_ as values.

 ```js
 rooms_status = {